Charmed Actors Who Have Passed Away

 "The X-Files" actor Billy Drago played the fan-favorite fear demon Barbas on "Charmed."
 He first appeared in the Season 1 episode titled "From Fear to Eternity" and debuted his dark power, which was to read someone's greatest fear and use it to paralyze them.
 To earn his freedom from the underworld, Barbas had to kill 13 unmarried witches before midnight on Friday 13.
 After a brief struggle, the Charmed Ones overcome their fears and send Barbas back to hell, but that certainly isn't the last viewers see of him.
 Drago recurred on the show from 1998 to 2004, appearing in seven episodes.
 Like a cat, Barbas has lives to spare and is vanquished a total of four times throughout the series.

-Drago sadly died on June 24, 2019, at the age of 73, from complications after suffering a stroke, Variety reported.
+Drago, who was best known for his roles in "Pale Rider" and "The Untouchables," continued playing supernatural characters after "Charmed."
+He took on the role of Asmodeus in the horror film "Demon Hunter" and played the immortal Reb Halland in "Ghost Town."
+The actor sadly died in 2019 at the age of 73 from complications following a stroke, Variety reported.
 While he was known for playing villainous roles throughout his career, that couldn't have been further from Drago's real-life persona.
-"He was sinister and understated on screen, [but] sweet and humble off screen," Drago's friend and former "The Adventures of Brisco County, Jr." co-star Bruce Campbell wrote in a tribute to the actor on Twitter.
+"He was sinister and understated on screen, sweet and humble off screen," Drago's friend and former "The Adventures of Brisco County, Jr." co-star Bruce Campbell wrote in a tribute on X, formerly Twitter.

 David Carradine